• Skip to primary navigation

 When you’re made redundant, your Redundancy Payment can be a huge help to you over the following weeks.
 Here’s how to include that income at tax time.

-An Employment Termination Payment (ETP), sometimes known as a redundancy payment is a lump sum amount paid to an employee, after redundancy.
+A redundancy payment, also known as Employment Termination Payment (ETP), is a lump sum amount paid to an employee, after redundancy.

 There are a few different types of redundancy payments and each one can have a different effect on your tax return at tax time.